Ocean Inspiration

 Demonstrations

 Sponsor a sustainable seafood event by inviting local chefs to give demonstrations and food tastings.
-Check out Chefs Collaborative for a list of “sustainable seafood chefs” in your area and verify their choices.
+Be sure to verify that their choices are sustainable!

 Have a touch tank with ocean creatures (and make sure to get them back to their ocean home safely) or, if you’re close to the ocean, host guided coastal tours or sustainable fishing demonstrations.